-The Company's future mining operations are subject to the risks normally related to the extraction of minerals, incidents including explosions, fires, flooding, discharge of toxic chemicals and other hazards, all of which could result in personal injuries, loss of life, damage to the property of the Company and others, environmental damage, delayed production, increased production costs, unexpected capital costs, and possible legal liability for any and all damages.
-The occurrence of any such risks or such liabilities may have a material adverse effect on Karnalyte's business, financial condition and results of operations.
+The Companys future mining operations are subject to the risks normally related to the extraction of minerals, incidents including explosions, fires, flooding, discharge of toxic chemicals and other hazards, all of which could result in personal injuries, loss of life, damage to the property of the Company and others, environmental damage, delayed production, increased production costs, unexpected capital costs, and possible legal liability for any and all damages.
+The occurrence of any such risks or such liabilities may have a material adverse effect on Karnalytes business, financial condition and results of operations.

-Competition in the mining industry may adversely affect the Company

-The potash mining industry is highly competitive.
-The Company competes with other mining companies, many of which have greater resources and experience and are currently in advanced stages of development or production.
-Competition in the potash and magnesium product industry is primarily for properties which can be developed and can produce economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties; the capital for the purpose of funding such properties; and the marketing of potash to foreign and domestic markets.
+Competition in the mining industry may adversely affect the Company industry is primarily for properties which can be developed and can produce economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties; the capital for the purpose of funding such properties; and the marketing of potash to foreign and domestic markets.
 Many competitors not only explore for and mine potash, but conduct refining and marketing operations on a worldwide basis.
 Such competition may result in the Company being unable to acquire desired properties, to develop and integrate new technologies, to recruit or retain qualified employees, to acquire the capital necessary to fund its operations and develop its properties or to successfully market its products.
-The Company's inability to compete with other mining companies would have a material adverse effect on the Company's business, financial condition and results of operations.
+The Companys inability to compete with other mining companies would have a material adverse effect on the Companys business, financial condition and results of operations.